Nallapadu–Nandyal section: Meter Gauge & Broad Gauge Era

 Nallapadu–Nandyal section was constructed as a Meter Gauge railway line in 1891/92 by the British.
 The Magnificent Dorabhavi Viaduct used to span in the Nallamalla Range.
 The Viaduct 1024 m long spanning over 8 high pillars around 125 m was an architectural & engineering wonder.
 The Viaduct was dismantled after the Guntur Junction–Guntakal Junction section was made Broad Gauge in 1997/98.
 The 1350 m long Bogada Tunnel & 1250 m long Chellama Tunnel in the Meter Gauge alignment were sealed in 1997/98 & a new 1600 m long Bogada Tunnel & 1000 m long Chellama Tunnel were constructed in 1997/98 in the Broad Gauge line.
 Guntur Junction–Guntakal Junction section is 401 km long & currently doubling of & Guntakal is going on.

 Important trains

 Vijayawada-Hubballi Amravathi Express, Shalimar(near Howrah)-Vasco Da Gama(nearMadgaon) Amravathi Express, Bhubaneswar-Bengaluru Prasanti Express are the legendary trains in this route.
-Vijayawada-Hubballi Amravathi Express & Bhubaneswar-Bengaluru(ErstwhileVijayawada-Bangalore) Prasanti Express were previously Meter Gauge era trains, later re-introduced in Broad Gauge post gauge conversion in 1997/98.
+Vijayawada-Hubballi Amravathi Express & Bhubaneswar-Bengaluru(ErstwhileVijayawada-KSR Bengaluru) Prasanti Express were previously Meter Gauge era trains, later re-introduced in Broad Gauge post gauge conversion in 1997/98.
 Amravathi Express was extended to Howrah on 2008.
 Recently Howrah-Satya Sai Express & Kondaveedu Express Train are also heavy demand trains in this route.

 Jurisdiction

-This branch line is having a length of 256.9 km and is administered under Guntur railway division of South Central Railway zone.
+This branch line is having a length of 256.9 km and is administered under Guntur railway division of South Coast Railway zone.